 Even though there are many types of Australian Visas, in order to study in Australia, one needs to apply for a SUBCLASS 500 visa.
 The application cost of a Subclass 500 visa is AUD 620 [Rs 34,169 approximately].
 Below listed are the different types of the study included on this visa:

 - Primary and Secondary schools

 - Independent English-language intensive courses for overseas students.

 - Postgraduate research

-- International students sponsored by the foreign affairs and defence department.
+- International students are sponsored by the foreign affairs and defense department.

 - Non-award courses

 This visa is applicable to those international students who have completed their education in Australia and want to work after completing their courses.
 Based on your educational qualifications, one can work between 18 months-4 years.
 However, the applicant must have had a valid student visa in the last 6 months.
 The application cost for this is AUD 1,650 [Rs 90,936 approximately].

 Application Process to Study in Australia